forcedotcom/salesforcedx-templates/contributing/publishing.md

 1. Publisher has a valid CircleCI token for the forcedotcom organization.
 More info on CircleCI's doc [Create a Personal API token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token).
 1. Publisher is a part of the GitHub team 'PDT'.

-## Background

-After feature/bug work has been QA'd and closed, it's time to prepare those changes for publishing.

-The salesforcedx-templates project uses a two-branch strategy.
-Work that is currently under development is committed to the 'develop' branch.
-The 'main' branch is what's currently in production or is being staged for production.

 ## Publishing to NPM

-To publish the changes to npm, we run the task `Publish Library and Plugin`.
+To publish the changes manually to npm, we run the task `Publish Library and Plugin`.
 This task calls the script `publish-workflow.sh` and prompts the user for the required information.
 The publish-workflow script generates an HTTP Request to the CircleCI API.
 It tells CircleCI that it wants to run the `publish-workflow` from the `main` branch.

 ### Publish a major or patch release version